xuxiaowei-io/gitaly/README.md

 Gitaly offers a High Availability solution known as Gitaly Cluster ([product documentation](https://docs.gitlab.com/ee/administration/gitaly/)).

-- In its current iteration, client traffic goes through [Praefect](https://docs.gitlab.com/ee/administration/gitaly/praefect.html), which then replicates data to multiple Gitaly servers, and stores state in a PostgreSQL database (see [Design](#design) above)
+- In its current iteration, client traffic goes through [Praefect](https://docs.gitlab.com/ee/administration/gitaly/praefect.html), which then replicates data to multiple Gitaly servers, and stores state in a PostgreSQL database (see [Design](#design) above).
 - We are working on a new distributed replication solution referred to as Raft, notably removing the need for Praefect and its database, and offering stricter consistency guarantees.
 See this [epic](https://gitlab.com/groups/gitlab-org/-/epics/8903) for details on the new design and its progress.

 ## Further reading